AkankshaK-AI/EVA7-S5-Assignment/README.md

 Target:
 1) To perform image augmentation
+2) To include Step LR
-2) To improve model performance to fix underfitting
+3) To improve model performance to fix underfitting

 Results: